-Table 61: Proportion of liquids, solids and losses per capacitor model
+Table 61: Proportion of liquids. solids and l losses p er capacitor model or inquius, Solids and 103363 p ci capacitoi mouci

 The analysis of the mass fractions produces the result in Table 62.
 The recovery rate was almost perfect at a rounded 100 per cent.
 Since complete liquid separation could not be achieved with the chosen procedure, rounding the liquid proportion to a 5-percent accuracy is appropriate to the uncertainties of the survey method.
 The following mass distribution for microwave capacitors can be derived from the data: